-The most immediate course of action is the administration of drugs designed to stop blood clotting and allowing blood to flow to the brain as normal.
-This helps to reduce the ris of brain injury.
+The most immediate course of action is the administration of drugs designed to stop blood clotting and allow blood to flow to the brain as normal.
+This helps to reduce the risk of brain injury.
 These drugs can also act to reduce cholesterol levels and lower blood pressure; combating the immediate risk of another stroke occurring.

 After the initial emergency stage, a longer-term rehabilitation program must be devised, often according to the patient’s own individual circumstances.
 A specialist team comprised of physiotherapists, psychologists, occupational therapists, speech therapists, specialist nurses and doctors look into the victim’s history and devise a course of action designed to help them recover from their initial stroke, and reduce the risks of another occurring.